Skip to content

 This ABM tactic uses traditional marketing efforts but with more customer-centric messaging to gain the attention of 30 or more key accounts.

-1:few is clustering several similar accounts linked by related issues or needs.
-Following this type of ABM allows you to target your messaging and marketing resources.
+• 1:few clusters several similar accounts linked by related issues or needs.
+This type of ABM allows you to target your messaging and marketing resources.

-And finally - 1:many, which is the closest type of ABM to what is considered to be more traditional marketing.
+• 1:many is the closest type of ABM to more traditional marketing.
 It involves leveraging technology to target a larger number of organisations at scale.

 Depending on your level of resources and strategic approach to ABM, you may choose one or a combination of these three types.

-Marnie shares a lesson she learned in implementing her strategy using these three types.
+Marnie Giuranna Zaccaria, Global ABM Lead at Finastra shares a lesson she learned in implementing her strategy using these three types.

 “We had 25 strategically-chosen accounts we were working on in our ABM team.
 The sales team chose three accounts to focus more attention on, and the others we clustered together to do a 1:few approach.
 Of the three we bet on, only one was worth the time and resources we put into it.”

 This change allowed Marnie and her team to act swiftly and conserve resources.
-A decision to upgrade an account to 1:1 wasn’t made until they had a solid idea of whether it was likely to close.
+They didn’t decide to upgrade an account to 1:1 until they had a solid idea of whether it was likely to close.

 But how can you be sure you’re choosing the right type of ABM for your business?

-Don't be scared to experiment, as Owen explains:
+Don’t be scared to experiment, as Owen Steer, Senior Strategist at Digital Radish, explains:

 "Run a pilot program.
 Probe the market with the one-to-many method.
 If you get good results, you can ramp up the pilot into one-to-few or one-to-one.
 You need to know the science behind your ABM operation to help you make informed decisions."

-Building an ABM marketing campaign isn't going to be quick.
+Building an ABM marketing campaign isn’t going to be quick.
 It can take some trial and error.
-Nick offers the best advice:
+Nick Mason, Founder and CEO of Turtl, offers the best advice:

 "Start small and get an understanding of what you want to achieve."